Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/processing-lang/Matrix Keypad.rst

     **String contentStr = "";**

         Member variable that saves the current processing results of the calculator, which will be directly displayed in the display area.

     **public Calculator(Keypad kp)**

         Constructor. the parameter is for the Keypad class object.

     **public void process()**

         Gets the key code of the key, and makes the corresponding judgment and processing.
-The Processing results are stored in the member variable “contentStr”.
+The Processing results are stored in the member variable "contentStr".

     **public double parse(String content)**

         This is the core of the calculator.
 It is to parse a string of four fundamental operations and return its double-precision floating-point number equivalent..
 For example, enter a string "1+2-3*4/5", then return value of 0.6.